 In other words, the weight w[i]

-defines the importance of the score s[i]
+defines the importance of the scoring function s[i]

 .

-By definition, the function overall_score(v)
+The function overall_score(v)

 always returns a number in the interval [0, 10]